 - Loan disbursement: Federal regulations require two equal disbursements.
 Your loan funds will arrive at the College by electronic funds transfer and will be credited to your student's account half for the fall semester and half for the spring semester.
 Federal funds cannot be disbursed until the first day of class each semester.

-- The US Department of Education will deduct a 4.288% administrative fee from each disbursement.
+- The US Department of Education will deduct a 4.276% administrative fee from each disbursement for 2016-17(Please note: this fee is determined after legislative action by Congress annually and rates are set each year in October).